wtask-go/auracounter/README.md

 Use previously installed `godotenv`to start needed containers and to run REST-server.

-1. Dive into project root and start dependencies:
+1. Dive into project root and start server environment:

 ```
 > godotenv -f ./deployments/config.dev.env docker-compose -f ./deployments/docker-compose.yml up -d
 ```

 At first time, you should wait until MySQL container will start.
-You may check progress open docker-compose logs.
+You may check progress by open docker-compose logs.

-2. Run RPC-server in CLI, press Ctrl+C to stop server:
+2. Run RPC-server in console, press Ctrl+C to stop server:

 ```
 > godotenv -f ./deployments/config.dev.env go run ./cmd/aurasrv/.